 A substantial portion of the Group's key customers (or business partners) are from the process industry that operates processing plants and facilities.
 Our customers' capital expenditures and operating budgets are closely correlated to global crude oil prices, which is determined by supply and demand.
-Crude oil prices, in recent times, are on an uptrend as global oil supplies are curtailed by trade sanctions imposed on Russia - one of the major global crude oil exporting countries.
-Besides this, many of our major customers (or business partners) have committed to a net zero emission target in the not too distant future.
-Significant capital expenditures and investments would have to be made to transform their plants and facilities to meet these targets.
-These factors provide business opportunities for the Group.
+In addition, rising interest rates and possibly higher taxes imposed on our business partners will have an impact on our business partners' capital and operating expenditures.

-The Group links its remuneration policy to achievement of key performance indicators.
+The Group links its remuneration policy to the achievement of key performance indicators.
 Key performance indicators of the Group are orientated towards retention of customers (or business partners), given that the process industry is dominated by a small number of major players, which is highly correlated to the Group's profitability and long-term financial performance.
 These key performance indicators would include project costing (at the tendering stage), project management capabilities, timely completion of projects in accordance with customer's time schedule, achieving targeted profit margins and achieving safety standards set by customers (or business partners).